WayofTime/BloodMagic/README.md

 * [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J7SNY7L82PQ82)
 * [Patreon](https://www.patreon.com/BloodMagic)

-##Issue Reporting

-Please include the following:

-* Minecraft version
-* Blood Magic version
-* Forge version/build
-* Versions of any mods potentially related to the issue
-* Any relevant screenshots are greatly appreciated.
-* For crashes:
- * Steps to reproduce
- * ForgeModLoader-client-0.log (the FML log) from the root folder of the client

 ##Development Setup

 1. Fork this project to your own Github repository and clone it to your desktop.